 Difficulty: The beach is two hours bus ride north of Santa Marta.
 One must walk about a half-mile to the beach or rent a motorcycle from the main highway.

 Worth it?
 If you’re looking for a party beach with a young vibe, yes.
-If you want peace, quiet, there are resorts further up the beach, though a bit pricey, offering a more secluded experience.
+If you want peace and quiet, there are resorts further up the beach, though a bit pricey, offering a more secluded experience.

 Tourist Trap?
 Yes